Why choose Mexico?

 From beaches to ancient ruins and colonial-era towns, Mexico is a beautiful country with warm and welcoming people and exciting cultural traditions.

-- There is a range of teaching opportunities available, including at universities, language institutes and schools.
+- Teaching opportunities are available at universities and upper secondary schools, as well as one or two lower secondary schools.

 - Posts run from early September 2019 until late June 2020.

 - Assistants will work up to 14 hours per week (although some institutions are able to offer additional hours if requested).

 Am I eligible?

 To be a language assistant in Mexico, you must:

 - be available for the full period September 2019 to late June 2020

 - be aged 30 or under at the start of your post

 - be flexible about the location of your post.